HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 }
 ```

-Now we'll apply our extra time limit of the observation starting between 142 and 149
-days of the discovery time.
-We do that by creating a boolean array that can be
+Now we'll apply the time window constraints by creating a boolean array that can be
 applied to the retrieved observation table as a mask:

 ```{code-cell} python